uladkasach/Meta/_markdown/research/Semantic_Subject.md

-# Multi-Aspect Sentiment Analysis of Hotel Reviews
+# Classification of Words by Semantic Subject

 This project was conducted under the supervision of [Dr. Dundar][dundar_homepage] as an Independent Study project during the spring semester of 2017.